EricZimmerman/VoronTools/Kalico.md

 4. Check for updates with `git pull --rebase`
 5. Restart Klipper

-Thats it! to switch back to master, simply use `git checkout master` in step 2 above.
+Thats it! to switch back to master, simply use `git checkout main` in step 2 above.

 So thats it!
 Using Kalico is not that dangerous at all, but it can make your life easier if you are willing to learn some new stuff.